prathameshbonde/DeltaTest/docs/design.md

 ## Selection Algorithm (Fallback)
 1. Parse changed files and line hunks.
 2. Use call graph and jdeps to find reachable methods/classes affected.
-3. Match test mapping entries whose covered methods/classes intersect the reachable set.
+3. Select tests whose packages or classes intersect with the reachable set using heuristics based on code locality and dependency impact.
 4. Score confidence based on:
-   - Graph distance from changed methods to covered methods
+   - Graph distance from changed methods to impacted methods/classes
    - Number of changed lines (smaller changes -> higher confidence)
-   - Mapping density (fraction of covered methods resolved)
 5. Explanations summarize the edges and changed files that triggered each test.

 ## Why javap vs Soot?